EndPointCorp/end-point-blog/2013/09/16/my-favorite-git-commands.html.md

 **git push origin branchname**

-After I've done a bit of work on my branch, I push it to the origin to a) back it up in another location (if applicable) and b) provide the ability for others to reference the branch.
+After I’ve done a bit of work on my branch, I push it to the origin to a) back it up in another location (if applicable) and b) provide the ability for others to reference the branch.

 **git rebase origin/master**